Ed94/VEFontCache-Odin/docs/guide_backend.md

 * Target: Blitting from the atlas image to the target image
 * Target_Uncached: Blitting from the glyph buffer image to the target image

 The Target & Target_Uncached passes can technically be handled in the same case.
 The user just needs to swap between using the atlas image and the glyph buffer image.
-This is how the backend_soko.odin's `render_text_layer` has these passes set up.
+This is how the backend_sokol.odin's `render_text_layer` has these passes set up.

 ## Vertex Buffer Layout